 This is the Clifford-Klein space form problem, first posed by Killing in 1891 and reformulated in these terms by Hopf in 1925.

-Only the spherical case is solved (culminating in the work of Wolf in the 1970s), but there are many partial results in other cases.
+The flat and spherical cases are solved (culminating in the work of Wolf in the 1970s), but the hyperbolic and lorentzian cases remain largely open despite many partial results.